MANAGEMENT OF SEED-CLEANING WASTES

 - Seed-cleaning wastes that are directly applied on agricultural land.
 Application rates should be compatible with normal farming operations.
 Supplemental nitrogen should be applied following recommendations of the University of Missouri Extension Services or other professional agronomists.
 The seed-cleaning wastes should be incorporated as soon as practical.

-- Stockpiles or composting sites of less than two acres with no discharge to waterways.
-To achieve no discharge, the site must have storm water runoff collection and reuse onto the site and the floor under the compost or stockpile areas must be impermeable.
+- Stockpiles or composting sites of less than two acres when sludges are less than 5 percent of the compost mix and from which no stormwater is discharged except during a chronic or catastrophic storm event.
+To achieve no discharge, the site must have stormwater runoff collection and reuse onto the site and the floor under the compost or stockpile areas must be impermeable.

 Regardless of the size of the site, Missouri law requires a water pollution control permit if solid waste or more than 5 percent sewage sludge is to be composted with the seed-cleaning wastes.
-However, adding amendments such as fertilizers, which may help the composting process, does not require a permit.
+However, adding amendments such as fertilizers, which may help the composting process, does not require a permit if the exemptions above apply.

 Air Pollution Control Program Requirements and Information